pengnam/BrainDump/Systems/DesigningDataIntensiveApplications.md

 # Designing Data Intensive Applications

+## Storage and Retrieval

+A database needs to do two things
+When we are given the data, we should store the data and when asked for the data, we should return the data.

+There are big differences between storage engines optimized for transactional workloads, and those optimized for analytics.

+Exploring the distinction:

+1.

 ## Replication

 - Keeping a copy of the same data on multiple machines that are connected via a network.